-The school has two full time instructors, Gordon Douglas himself and George Kerr, and is run with help from Gordon's wife, Jill, who takes bookings etc.
+The school has two full-time instructors, Gordon Douglas himself and Graeme Ritchie along with two part-time instructors, Alasdair Hendry and George Kerr, and is run with help from Gordon's wife, Jill, who takes bookings etc.

 Gordon started flying microlights in 1980 and set up the school at East Fortune in 1990.
 He has a wealth of experience of all aspects of microlighting and has taken part in various national competitions over the years.
 As well as being an instructor, he is an examiner, engineer, aircraft inspector and check pilot.

-The East of Scotland Microlights team: Gordon, Jill and George.
+The East of Scotland Microlights team: Alasdair, Gordon, Graeme and Jill.